maphew/zadam-trilium-wiki/Attributes.md

 ### Standard labels

-Following labels are used for advanced configuration:
+The following labels are used for advanced configuration:

 * `disableVersioning` - disables auto-versioning.
 Useful for e.g. large, but unimportant notes - e.g. large JS libraries used for scripting
 * `calendarRoot` - marks note which should be used as root for [[day notes]].
 Only one should be marked as such.